 And what if the sun is beating down?
 I consider this worse than rain in many ways.
 Sun burns can be very dangerous, so you better have clothing to protect you, a hat to protect your eyes, and sunblock.

 This is the #1 thing that people forget on their Bug Out Bag packing list.
 True, in a complete SHTF situation, documents won’t matter.
-But we aren’t packing for total collapse.
+But we aren’t packing for total collapse and chaos.
 We are packing for any disaster!
 That includes disasters like hurricanes, tornadoes, terrorist attacks, EMP strikes… Remember what a pain it was after Hurricane Katrina when people didn’t have their vital documents so were denied shelter and healthcare?
-Read this article to find out what documents to pack for survival.
+Here is a checklist of documents to pack in your Bug Out Bag.